dirien/minecraft-prometheus-exporter/README.md

                                  Path to YAML file with config.
       --mc.world="/minecraft/world"
                                  Path the to world folder
+      --mc.root="/minecraft"
+                                 Path the to server root folder
       --mc.rcon-address=":25575"
                                  Address of the Minecraft rcon.
       --mc.rcon-password=MC.RCON-PASSWORD
                                  Password of the Minecraft rcon.
-      --mc.name-source="mojang"  How to retrieve names of players: offline, bukkit, mojang.
+      --mc.name-source="mojang"  How to retrieve names of players: offline, local, bukkit, mojang.
       --mc.mod-server-stats=MC.MOD-SERVER-STATS
                                  Additional server stats for papermc, purpurmc or forge --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error]